justinethier/cyclone/docs/C-Calling-Conventions.md

       object *elements;
     } closureN_type;

 This works fine to store closures.
-The problem is when we go to call them.
-Because these function pointers do not precisely match the function definitions we run into undefined behavior when attempting to call them.
-On native platforms this is fine but it does not work on WASM platforms when calling variadic functions.
+The problem is that because these function pointers do not precisely match the function definitions we run into undefined behavior when attempting to call them.
+On native platforms this is fine.
+But WASM platforms will throw an exception when calling variadic functions.

 For example when calling a pointer to the following function we get a "function mismatch" error:

-    static void __lambda_687(void *data, int argc, closure _,object k_735958, object init_731083_733418, object o_731084_733419_raw, ...) {
+    static void __lambda_687(void *data, int argc, closure _,object k_735958,
+                             object init_731083_733418, object o_731084_733419_raw, ...) {

 This can be resolved by using the correct function pointer in the call: